 In other words, I believe in voting with my dollars, and my vote goes to farmers who practice regenerative agriculture.
 That’s better for my health, the health of the animals, and the health of the planet.

-Consuming fresh organ meats doesn’t pose a higher risk of catching food-borne illnesses than consuming muscle meat (such as steak), as long as you follow the recommended food handling and preparation guidelines.
+Consuming fresh organ meat doesn’t pose a higher risk of catching food-borne illnesses than consuming muscle meat (such as steak), as long as you follow the recommended food handling and preparation guidelines.

-As far as desiccated organ meats are concerned, make sure you purchase from brands (such as MK Supplements) that have their ingredients tested by a third-party and that use GMP-certified manufacturing facilities.
+As far as desiccated organ meat is concerned, make sure you purchase from brands (such as MK Supplements) that have their ingredients tested by a third-party and that use GMP-certified manufacturing facilities.
 If you do, you can rest assured that you’re not exposing yourself to any food-born pathogens.

 It’s true that the job of the liver and the kidneys is to filter out toxins from the bloodstream.
 But that doesn’t mean the toxins are stored in those organs.

 For example, immune cells (called kupffer cells) inside the liver’s sinusoid channels engulf toxins before digesting and excreting them.
 The same principle applies to toxins filtered out by the kidneys.

 As a result, it’s safe to consume both liver and kidneys, and you can rest assured that you won’t ingest any toxins by eating either organ.

 It’s true that liver is a great source of vitamin A. But unless you’re eating the liver of a polar bear (which has up to nine million units of vitamin A per pound), there’s no real risk of ingesting toxic levels of vitamin A when consuming small amounts of fresh liver or when using freeze-dried liver supplements.

 My wife and I try to consume about 1 ounce of fresh liver, or 3 grams of freeze-dried liver, per day.
 Our kids get a third of that, usually in the form of capsules.